Arte della Lana: History

 The predecessor and, until the mid-14th century the rival of the Arte della Lana, was the powerful Arte di Calimala, a corporation of importers of raw cloth, who dyed and finished it.

 The guildhall, the Palazzo dell’ Arte della Lana, was completed in 1308, with an attached fortifiable tower-house.
 From its interior, where some 14th-century frescoes remain, a gallery designed by Bernardo Buontalenti links the palazzo with the church of Orsanmichele.
 The palazzo is now the seat of the Società Dantesca.

+The wool guild was also located in Florence, Italy, and commissioned Michelangelo to sculpt the statue David.

+Patronage

+The Arte della Lana exercised its patronage over the Opera del Duomo, entrusted to it directly by the Signoria in 1331.
+The patron saint chosen by the guild was Santo Stefano.
+The guild commissioned a statue of the saint from Lorenzo Ghiberti (1427–1428) placed in the tabernacle on the facade of Orsanmichele (today a copy).